View Categories

 Types of Tokens

-• Session Tokens: Temporary tokens issued during a user session to maintain authentication without repeatedly asking for credentials.
+• Session Tokens: Temporary credentials issued during a user session.

 How Tokens Work

-• Expiration: Some tokens, like session tokens, have a limited lifespan to reduce security risks.
+4. Expiration – Some tokens, like session tokens, expire to reduce risk.

 Real-World Applications of Tokens

-• Developers use access tokens to connect applications to services like Google APIs securely.
+• API Authentication – Developers use access tokens to connect apps securely to services like Google APIs.

 Challenges and Considerations